SquareSpace vs. WordPress: Which is Right for You?

 With WordPress, you could spend big bucks hiring a designer and buying a custom template.
 With SquareSpace, you could design yourself or hire a designer who specializes in SquareSpace (like my fav HeyDays Design).

 The costs can get a little tricky.
-SquareSpace fees are a little more upfront whereas Wordpress themes, plugins, developers, domains and hosting can get expensive quickly like I mentioned above.
+SquareSpace fees are a little more upfront (but clearly geared towards the business options if you intend to have more than a portfolio site) whereas Wordpress themes, plugins, developers, domains and hosting can get expensive quickly like I mentioned above.
 You can spend anywhere from around $200 for the initial investment and that’s not including the designer or developer you’ll need unless you’re fluent in coding.

 Remember, WordPress.com and WordPress.org have different.
 You can have a free account with WordPress.com (with many drawbacks) like a yourwebsitename.wordpress.com and unsolicited ads run by WordPress throughout your site.
 The premium options make more sense are compared here.
 WordPress.org pricing gets a little trickier since you have to self-host, there's more info on that here.

 With SquareSpace, your hosting will be through them but you’ll need to buy a domain either through them directly or through GoDaddy or another provider and then connect it to your site.
-Hosting per month ranges from $12 a month annually (or $16 paying month to month) or more.
+Hosting per month on either SquareSpace or another provider will usually be around $20/month or more.
 SS fees depend on your uses and if you will have an e-commerce store.
 You may decide to use a business or store plan that will cost you a bit more than the regular, personal plan.
 The upside is, you'll be using one of their built-in templates and won't have to worry about finding a decently priced one, like WordPress.

 With building a store with WordPress, you’ll also run into more fees and integrations.
 With SS, your transaction fees depend on your plan and Swipe (and now PayPal) is integrated into the interface.
 With both platforms you can also add a third party integration like Shopify or PayPal and you can read more about that here.